moq-wg/moq-transport/draft-ietf-moq-transport.md

 objects with a lower Object Id are always sent before objects with a higher Object Id, regardless of the specified Group Order.

+The Group Order cannot be changed via a SUBSCRIBE_UPDATE message, and instead an UNSUBSCRIBE and SUBSCRIBE can be used.

 Relays SHOULD respect the subscriber and original publisher's priorities.
 Relays SHOULD NOT directly use Subscriber Priority or Group Order from incoming subscriptions for upstream subscriptions.
 Relays use of